You are viewing your 1 free article this month. Login to read more articles.

 A week after DK acquired The Canelo Group for an undisclosed sum, its chief executive has confirmed the independent publisher’s model of “higher royalties and no advance” will continue under its new ownership.

 The Canelo Group, which was founded in 2015 and includes the commercial imprints Canelo, Canelo Crime, Hera and August, employs 22 people and is based in Southwark.
-It doesn’t currently pay advances to authors, but instead authors get 50% royalties.
+It doesn’t currently pay advances to authors, but instead authors get up to 50% royalties.
 Digital first list Bookouture operates a similar model within the Hachette Group.

 Paul Kelly, DK’s c.e.o., said: “[Canelo] currently offers higher royalties and no advance, a model that will remain ring-fenced to Canelo.
 We have a lot to learn from each other and looking forward we would expect commercial arrangements to evolve to suit an ever-diversifying list.”